huggingface/datasets/datasets/told-br/README.md

 The dataset contains sensitive information for homophobia, obscene, insult, racism, misogyny and xenophobia.

-Tweets were anonymized through replacing user mentions with a @user tag.
+Tweets were anonymized by replacing user mentions with a @user tag.

 ## Considerations for Using the Data